airbytehq/airbyte/docs/company-handbook/company-handbook/future-milestones.md

 There are more and more data products out there, event-based customer data pipelines a la Segment and batch data ingestion pipelines a la Fivetran.
 But they are cloud-based and entail moving your data out of your infrastructure.
 In addition to adding unnecessary costs, this poses a data privacy risk for more and more companies.
 In the end, engineers end up having to develop and maintain these connections themselves.

-That’s why we decided to build Dataline, a new self-hosted, open-source data integration engine.
+That’s why we decided to build Airbyte, a new self-hosted, open-source data integration engine.

 Open sourcing the core engine is a prerequisite to building a top class engine so that anyone can add their own integrations and extend the project with the features that serve their use cases.